Djordje-Nikolic/IRS-SearchEngine/README.md

 The script itself takes 3 command line arguments.
 First, the path to the config file.
 Second, the path to the query txt file.
 Third, how many top matches to return.
 The config file should can contain two lines.
   - structures=folder path to the structures folder from which index can be loaded, and saved at the end of the script.
-  - collection=folder from which the html files can be scrubed and added to the index if it exists, or create a new index from those files
+  - collection=folder path from which the html files can be scrubed and added to the index if it exists, or create a new index from those files